 Field Naturalist Certificate Program

 Become a certified Mass Audubon Field Naturalist!
-During the 11-week Field Naturalist Certificate (FNC) Program, you'll gain in-depth knowledge of organismal groups and how they are connected while taking part in field research, monitoring, and communication training.
+During the 11-week Field Naturalist Certificate Program (FNCP), you'll gain in-depth knowledge of organismal groups and how they are connected while taking part in field research, monitoring, and communication training.

-Mass Audubon Certified Field Naturalists will make a difference in their community through volunteer service projects that support our local natural resources.
+As a Mass Audubon Certified Field Naturalist, you will make a difference in your community through a volunteer service project that supports local natural resources.
 Upon successful completion of the classes, fieldwork, and volunteering component, you will receive certification, signifying your expertise as a Field Naturalist.

-The FNC program is conducted as an online/in-person hybrid course.
-Lectures are held online, supplemented by in-person field days in Central and Eastern Massachusetts facilitated in small groups.
+The FNCP is conducted as an online/in-person hybrid course.
+Weekly lectures are held online and are supplemented by in-person field days facilitated by expert naturalists every other week.